 Detect Magic 5e

 There’s nothing more frustrating than wandering around an area of a dungeon where you think magical item is, but having no way to know for sure.
-That’s what the lifesaving Detect Magic spell is for, along with a few other fun applications we’ll cover.
+That’s what the lifesaving Detect Magic spell is for, along with a few other fun applications I’ll cover.
+I’ll also get into all the rules questions I’ve seen come up at DnD tables.

 Detect Magic gives the caster the ability to sense the presence of magic within a 30-foot radius of herself.
 If magic is within range and not blocked by one or more of the materials/thicknesses outlined in the spell description, the caster will sense magic.